armync/ArminC-Windows-Debloat/README.md

 ---
 #### Short note

-Linux got as on par alternative to <i>Windows</i> in terms of customization, and more so as time goes by.
-The latest versions of Windows are sometimes very **cumbersome**, full of **bloat**, and forcefully **dumbed down**.
-By comparison, these **Linux** interfaces (Cosmic, KDE, Gnome and so on) are getting **better and better**, with increasingly new features and fixes.
-It is also worth noting that Linux is supported by more communities and corporations including **Valve** with their <i>Steam Deck</i>.
-Apps wise, the compatibility mostly matches the one of <i>Windows</i> via tools called Wine (Windows calls translation) and Proton (Wine gaming focused).
-It's also worth noting that if there's an older application that doesn't work anymore on Windows, it will mostly work here.
+Linux has become a <i>strong</i> alternative to Windows, especially in terms of customization.
+While recent Windows versions are often <b>bloated</b> and <b>overly simplified</b>, Linux interfaces like Cosmic, KDE, and Gnome keep improving with new features and fixes.
+Linux also enjoys growing support from communities and companies like Valve with their Steam Deck.
+App compatibility on Linux is largely on par with Windows, thanks to tools like Wine and Proton (excluding <i>certain</i> kernel-based anti-cheat games).
+Additionally, older applications that no longer work on Windows often run seamlessly on Linux.

 <p align="center">
 <img src="https://raw.githubusercontent.com/ArmynC/ArminC-Windows-Debloat/main/img/kde_plasma_6.png" width="60%" height="60%">